Keith Dinnie

-Keith Dinnie works in the field of place branding for countries, regions and cities.
-He is the author of the textbook on nation branding, Nation Branding: Concepts, Issues, Practice, published in 2008 by Butterworth-Heineman.
-Routledge published the third version of the book in 2022.
-He is the editor of the book City Branding – Theory and Cases, which was published by Palgrave Macmillan in 2010.
+Keith Dinnie is a British academic and consultant specializing in place branding, including nation branding and city branding.
+He is a Reader in Marketing at the University of Dundee and president of Bloom Consulting.
+Dinnie is the author of Nation Branding: Concepts, Issues, Practice, first published in 2008, with a third edition published by Routledge in 2022.
+He is also the editor of City Branding: Theory and Cases, published by Palgrave Macmillan in 2010.
+His research focuses on the use of strategic brand management by national governments in tourism marketing, export promotion, inward investment attraction, and public diplomacy.
 His books have been translated into Chinese, Japanese, Korean and Russian.

-His research concentrates on the branding of nations and cities.
-It particularly focuses on how national governments apply strategic brand management methods in areas such as tourism marketing, export promotion, inward investment attraction, and public diplomacy.
-He has given lectures, presentations, and keynote speeches at conferences and seminars across the world, including the United States, United Kingdom, France, Germany, the Netherlands, Italy, South Africa, Iceland, Russia, Portugal, Greece, China, South Korea, Malaysia, and Japan.

-As of 1 February 2025, Dinnie is the president of Bloom Consulting, a firm specializing in nation branding and city branding.

 Career

 Dinnie obtained his MSc in Marketing from the University of Strathclyde after finishing his undergraduate studies at the University of Edinburgh.
 He later obtained a PhD in marketing from Glasgow Caledonian University.
 In June 2024, he completed the British Academy of Management Development Programme for Leaders of Engagement (BAM DPLoE).

 Dinnie is a Reader in Marketing at the University of Dundee, where he has held roles in the School of Business as Head of Team for Management and Marketing and Associate Dean for Enterprise and Economic Transformation.
 He joined the University of Dundee School of Business in January 2018.
 Before taking on the Head of Team role, he was Programme Leader for the newly introduced MSc International Marketing degree programme and pathways.
 For three years, he was a faculty member at Temple University Japan in Tokyo.
 He taught master's and honours-level courses on marketing and branding at the University of Edinburgh.
 He has contributed to the Strathclyde MBA program.
 He is a visiting professor at Brussels Diplomatic Academy, Vrije Universiteit Brussel.